 There are several resources that can help you choose the correct transducer.
-On one of our support pages, you can read about the types of Lowrance transducers, and common installs (e.g., transom, shoot-thru, bolt-thru).
-Further, we have another interactive site that demonstrates the size of bottom that is scanned at different depths for different frequencies and transducer models.
-The most common transducer for Lowrance HDS for inland applications (both fishing and mapping) is the dual frequency 83/200 kHz skimmer® broadband transducer (model HST-WSBL).
+Although it hasn’t been updated recently, Lowrance has an interactive site that demonstrates the size of bottom that is scanned at different depths for different frequencies and transducer models.
+One very common transducer for Lowrance HDS for inland applications (both fishing and mapping) is the dual frequency 83/200 kHz skimmer® broadband transducer (model HST-WSBL).
 This is a popular transducer due to its small size, low cost, ruggedness, and reliable performance.
 The transducer elements from the HST-WSBL have now been integrated into transducers that include down- and side-imaging (e.g., HDI, TotalScan, Active Imaging 3in1)

 BioBase mapping outputs are currently optimized for the 200 kHz broadband frequency.
 But users have the option of choosing narrow (6-deg), medium (12-deg), or wide (20-deg) beam angle transducers.
 The beam angle determines the size of the acoustic footprint of each pulse and thus the local sample area (Figures 2 and 3).
 Most Lowrance HDS Sounders for use in inland waters come equipped with the wide-beam HST-WSBL transducer.

 Although the TM260 and HST-WSBL represent both ends of the spectrum in terms of beam angle, both tracked bottom depth similarly (within 6″) in aquatic plant environments in recent tests on a Minnesota lake (Figure 3).
 Thus, in most common shallow-water circumstances we may expect similar map outputs with both narrow- and wide-beam transducers.